Pablo Insua: Leganés

 On 15 August 2015, Insua was loaned to CD Leganés of the second tier for one year.
 He scored once from 35 games in his first year, helping to a first ever top-division promotion.

 Insúa's loan was renewed for a further season on 15 July 2016.
-He scored his first goal in the Spanish top tier on 21 January 2017, equalising a 2–2 away draw with Deportivo Alavés.
+He scored his only goal in the Spanish top tier on 21 January 2017, equalising a 2–2 away draw with Deportivo Alavés.

 Schalke 04

 On 29 June 2017, after contributing 29 appearances as Leganés retained their newly acquired status, Insua signed with FC Schalke 04 on a four-year deal for an undisclosed fee.
 In September, he suffered myocarditis which kept him out of play for months until he returned to training in January 2018.
 His Bundesliga debut occurred on 17 March, when he came on as a 64th-minute substitute in the 1–0 away defeat of VfL Wolfsburg.